-- Ineligible ITC availed by the Registered person - ITC booked in the books of accounts but not availed including ineligible ITC not availed (lapsed)
+- Ineligible ITC availed by the Registered person - ITC booked in books of accounts but not availed including ineligible ITC not availed (lapsed)

-In case of a negative amount, such difference can arise on account of ITC booked in the books of accounts but availed in return GSTR 3B of the subsequent year.
+In case of negative amount, such difference can arise on count of ITC booked in books of accounts but availed in return GSTR 3B of subsequent year.
 This can be correlated with point 13 of GSTR 9.

-This column cannot be validated separately.
+This column cannot be separately validated.
 The reason for such differences has to be explained.

-This point would bring the reasons for all differences in ITC availed and eligible ITC as per the books of accounts.
+This point would bring the reasons for all differences in ITC availed and eligible ITC as per books of accounts.